 David holds a BA from Davidson College, 1979.
-He has been very active in the greater Durham community through his current and past board work with Urban Ministries of Durham (Board Chair), YMCA of Durham, Lakewood YMCA (Board Chair), Hope Valley Country Club (President), Executive Service Corps, Westminister Presbyterian Church
+He has been very active in the greater Durham community through his current and past board work with Urban Ministries of Durham (Board Chair), YMCA of Durham, Lakewood YMCA (Board Chair), Hope Valley Country Club (President), Executive Service Corps, and Westminister Presbyterian Church.

 Phail Wynn, Ph.D

 Dr. Wynn holds a Master’s degree from the College of Education and Psychology at NC State, a doctorate from the College of Education and Psychology at NC State, and a Master of Business Administration (MBA) degree from the Kenan-Flagler School of Business at the University of North Carolina at Chapel Hill.
 Dr. Wynn served as Assistant to the President and Vice President of Support Services at Durham Technical Institute (now Durham Technical Community College) before being appointed President of Durham Technical Institute.
 He was the first African –American community college president in the North Carolina system.
 He retired as the president in December of 2007 and was named President Emeritus by the Board of Trustees.
 Dr. Wynn has served as Vice President for Durham and Regional Affairs at Duke University since January 2008.